-It should be noted that the curtailment shown in Table 7 and the actual production in Figure 6 was achieved due to a combination of the mandatory reductions, outreach by the District, and decreasing demand due to wet weather conditions at the end of September 2019.
-It should also be noted that other factors such as climatic conditions, seasonal trends, and alternative supply sources can contribute to the actual use trends.
-However, as stated in the HCP the District has demonstrated effective drought curtailments and compliance that correspond to longer and more severe drought conditions, such as in 2009 and 2011.
+It should be noted that other factors such as climatic conditions, seasonal trends, and alternative supply sources can contribute to the lower actual use trends even in non-drought.
+However, as stated in the HCP, the District has demonstrated effective drought curtailments and compliance that correspond to longer and more severe drought conditions, such as in 2009 and 2011.

-Figure 7.
-Hydrographs of Edwards Aquifer Production and Barton Springs Flow.
+Figure 8 Hydrographs of Edwards Aquifer Production and Barton Springs Flow.

-Figure 7 reflects production and spring flow since 1990.
-The data indicate that over the past 20 years there has been a trend of lower total actual production than authorized production in the Edwards Aquifer.
-This overall trend is likely the result of the District's efforts in public awareness and drought conservation, the promotion and support the Public Water Supplier's diversification of source supplies, improved water use efficiencies and key milestones in the District's science and regulatory framework.
+Figure 8 reflects production and spring flow since 1991.
+The data indicate that over the past 20 years, there has been a trend of lower total actual production than authorized production in the Edwards Aquifer.
+This overall trend is likely the result of the District's efforts in public awareness and drought conservation, the promotion and support, the Public Water Suppliers' diversification of source supplies, improved water use efficiencies, and key milestones in the District's science and regulatory framework.
 Some of those milestones include: